 As a resident and lover of New Haven (the unceded territory of the Paugussett, Quinnipiac, and Wappinger peoples) Audrey was eager to root herself at a locally-focused organization.
 She joined the Common Ground community in January 2020 and was quickly, and deeply, moved by the ways her fellow staff showed up to provide care and support for our community, students and families.

-“Though I had only been at Common Ground two months when the pandemic hit, when COVID impacted my family, my colleagues were there.
-Within hours they set up a meal train, delivering home-made food daily.
-I knew, then, I was in the right place.
+“Though I had only been at Common Ground two months when the pandemic hit, when COVID impacted my family my staff community activitated – within hours they set up a meal train, delivering home-made food daily.
+I knew then I was in the right place.
 I remain deeply inspired by the unique voices that make up Common Ground and I’m eager to do more to elevate the collective power of our students, educators, staff and supporters.”